-Applying for a visa to travel to Russia from Australia, whether for work, business, study or tourism, is not as complicated a process as it may seems.
+Applying for a visa to travel to Russia from Australia, US or UK, whether for work, business, study or tourism, is not as complicated a process as it may seems.
 In this article, I’ll explain how to gather all of the documents you’ll need to apply for a visa from your computer in a way that is quick (less than 1 hour) and cost-effective.

 (Posted on October 3, 2015.
 Updated February 10, 2017)

 - 1. INTRO QUESTIONS